 - Montana Free File Visit montanafreefile.org for help with free filing options. - Tax Preparer Professionals Your preparer can e-file your federal and state tax returns at the same time.
 Request direct deposit if you expect a refund. - Retail or Online Software You can use retail or online software to prepare and file your returns on your own.
-Provide your bank information for direct deposit if you expect a refund. - TransAction Portal (TAP) File your Montana individual tax return free online.
+Provide your bank information for direct deposit if you expect a refund.

-Worksheet II - Tax Benefit Rule for Federal Income Tax Refund

-(Do not complete this worksheet if you claimed the Montana standard deduction on your 2015 Montana return.)
+Worksheet II - Tax Benefit Rule for Federal Income Tax Refund (Do not complete this worksheet if you claimed the Montana standard deduction on your 2016 Montana return.)